Lefteris Bochoridis

-Eleftherios "Lefteris" Bochoridis (Greek: Ελευθέριος "Λευτέρης" Μποχωρίδης; born April 18, 1994) is a Greek professional basketball player and the team captain for Aris of the Greek Basketball League and the EuroCup.
+Eleftherios "Lefteris" Bochoridis (Greek: Ελευθέριος "Λευτέρης" Μποχωρίδης; born April 18, 1994) is a Greek professional basketball player and the team captain for Aris of the Greek Basketball League.
 Born in Thessaloniki, Greece, he is a left-handed, 1.96 m tall combo guard and swingman.

 Early career

 As a younger player, Bochoridis was speculated and compared by some as being a possible successor to Greek legendary point guard Dimitris Diamantidis in the future, but never quite lived up to those lofty expectations.

 Professional career

 Bochoridis began his professional career with the historic Greek League club Aris Thessaloniki in 2010.
 With Aris, he played in the Greek Cup final in 2014.
 In July 2014, his player rights were sold to the EuroLeague powerhouse Panathinaikos for the sum of €350.000 euros.

 Panathinaikos (2014–2017)

 On July 29, 2014, Panathinaikos announced the signing of Bochoridis to a five-year deal.
 The first statement of Bochoridis as a player of Panathinaikos, was that he was playing at the highest European level, and that he would do his best for the team.
 In his first season with Panathinaikos, he won the 2015 edition of the Greek Cup.

 On September 23, 2015, he suffered a fractured fibula in a friendly game against Partizan, and he was subsequently ruled out of game action for at least a period of three months time.
 On 17 January 2016, he returned to action in a Greek League game, in a home win against his former club, Aris, which his team won by a score of 80–59.
 During the post-game press conference, Bochoridis stated that he was satisfied because of his return, and that he would do his best to help the team.
 In his second and third seasons with Panathinaikos, he won the 2016 edition and 2017 edition of the Greek Cup.
 With Panathinaikos, he also won the Greek League 2016–17 season championship.